Standard Baking Powder Biscuit

 Use the links below to view other recipes similar to this Standard Baking Powder Biscuit recipe.

-Start your own recipe box or your family or friends.
+- Start your own recipe box for your family or friends.
 Click here to view New and Vintage Recipe Boxes.

 Vintage Kitchen Tools and Dishes

 Click here to view Vintage Kitchenware on Etsy.

 If you make this Standard Baking Powder Biscuit recipe, please share your photos and comments below!

 - 4 level teaspoons Calumet baking powder

 - 2 cups milk or water (more or less, enough to mix a very soft dough)